-- A person will be granted admission to the programme if he or she has a pre-university education diploma referred to in Article 7.24 of the Act or if he or she has been exempted from this under the Act.
+- 1. A person will be granted admission to the programme if they have a pre-university education diploma referred to in Article 7.24 of the Act or if they have been exempted from this under the Act.
 In Appendix 1 compatible foreign diplomas are listed. - 2.
 A person who has obtained the first-year certificate (propedeuse) of a recognised degree programme in Higher Professional Education (hbo) in the Netherlands is admissible to the programme.